marcusmcb/npchatbot/README.md

 <hr>

-#### The idea here...
+#### The big idea...

-To build out a set of commands for your Twitch channel that allow your viewers to directly interact with your Serato play history in real time during your live streams.
+To create and integrate a set of chat commands for your Twitch channel that allow your viewers to directly interact with your Serato play history in real time during your live streams.

+Music discovery is a key and often under-rated aspect of Twitch.  npChatbot aims to facilitate this by giving viewers a direct means to interact with a streamer's live play history.

+Doing so allows viewers to directly look up any song currently playing, any song or artist previously played, along with real-time stats that are unique to each DJ stream.

+The real time command use by viewers also gives DJs streaming on Twitch some insight as to what artists, songs, or genres of music their live audiences are signalling an interest in.

+Overall, npChatbot's purpose is to add a simple and unique layer of music discovery via chat commands within a DJ streamer's channel.

-Marcus McBride, 2024.
+Marcus McBride, 2025.